Do you have a female chinchilla?

 No, chinchillas do not have periods.
 Chinchillas do go into heat when they are more likely to mate and have the capabilities of reproducing.

 This is known as the oestrus cycle and lasts 28 days but a female chinchilla will only be in heat for 2 days.

 When I adopted my 1-year old chinchilla, I got home and realized that was a question I completely forgot to ask.
 With the rest of this article, I hope to spare you having to do the same research I did.

 Female Chinchillas In Heat

-Chinchillas are unique in the sense that they can breed any time of the year but they are more prone to breed during certain months and seasons.
+Chinchillas are unique in the sense that they can breed any time of the year, but they are more prone to breed during certain months and seasons.
 Typically, they breed from November until March.

 Female chinchillas also have the unique abilities to throw you for a loop when it comes to being in heat.

-They don’t display any physical or behavior signals that they are in heat which can easily throw you off some.
+They don’t display any physical or behavior signals that they are in heat which can easily throw you off.